26lolo/BigDevSoon/README.md

 # BigDevSoon
-Learning to code in HTML abd CSS
+Learning to cconduct exploratory data analysis using python.
-I'm creating a landing page for loging in to BigDev
+I'm a nebie and I really do not understand what I'm doing but that is why I'm learning, right?